ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 ## Contact

-For any questions about this repository, please contact the repository maintainer through GitHub.
+For any questions about this repository, please contact Ayoze Álvarez-Hernández through GitHub or email.